chinapedia/wikipedia.abstract.en/Page/Cross-dressing.md

 Varieties

-Lady_Bunny_and_Sherry_Vine_by_David_Shankbone.JPGs are a form of cross-dressing as performance art.]]
+s are a form of cross-dressing as performance art.]]
 There are many different kinds of cross-dressing and many different reasons why an individual might engage in cross-dressing behavior.[10]
 Some people cross-dress as a matter of comfort or style, out of personal preference for clothing associated with the opposite sex.
 In this case, a person's cross-dressing may or may not be apparent to other people.
 Some people cross-dress to shock others or challenge social norms.
 Some people attempt to pass as a member of the opposite sex in order to gain access to places or resources they would not otherwise be able to reach.

 Gender disguise